stivens/sbt-how-to-distribute-test-execution-easily/README.md

-# [How to] SBT - Distribute Test Execution Easily
+# [How to] SBT - Distribute test execution, with ease

-This project demonstrates how to distribute test execution across multiple processes using SBT's built-in capabilities.
-Instead of running all tests sequentially, you can split your test suite into groups and run them in parallel, significantly reducing overall test execution time.
+This project demonstrates how to distribute test execution across multiple machines using SBT.
+Instead of running all tests sequentially\*, you can split your test suite into groups and run them in parallel, significantly reducing overall test execution time.

+\* *Modern machines have multiple cores, so there will be some level of parallelism even on a single machine, but we can do better.*

 ## The Problem

 When you have a large test suite with many time-consuming tests, running them sequentially can take a very long time.
-For example, if you have 10 tests that each take 1 minute to run, the total execution time would be 10 minutes when run sequentially.

 ## The Solution